 Choose small baking pumpkins or ones that say pie or sugar pumpkins.
-Cut in halves, scoop out and discard the insides.
-Place skin side up on a tray lined with parchment paper, bake at 400ºF (200ºC) for 40-60 minutes or until when you poke a knife into it, it slides in super easy.
-Leave to cool, scoop out the flesh and blend until smooth in a food processor.
+Cut in halves, scoop out, and discard the insides.
+Place skin side up on a tray lined with parchment paper, and bake at 400ºF (200ºC) for 40-60 minutes or until when you poke a knife into it, it slides in super easily.
+Leave to cool, scoop out the flesh, and blend until smooth in a food processor.

 Watch How to Make it

 More Fall Recipes

 - Fudgy pumpkin cheesecake brownies

 - Pumpkin bread with cream cheese filling

 - Bowls (Big, medium and small)

 - Parchment paper

 - 1 cup whole grain spelt flour (130 g)

 - 1 ¼ cup all purpose flour (160 g)